 Give the oats a stir to loosen, and then mix in 3/4 teaspoon baking powder (do so vigorously, to ensure it gets evenly distributed).

-Bake the cookies in a preheated 400F oven for 11 to 13 minutes until golden brown and set at the centers (the cookies will spread, too).
-Let them cool on the sheet for two minutes before transferring to a cooling rack to cool completley.
+Bake the cookies in the preheated oven for 11 to 13 minutes until golden brown and set at the centers (the cookies will spread, too).

 I’ll have a half dozen to go, please :).